Shelby Maldonado

 Shelby Maldonado (born July 24, 1987) is an American politician affiliated with the Democratic Party.
+She is an alumnus of Roger Williams University School of Law.
 Maldonado represented the 56th district, centered in Central Falls, in the Rhode Island House of Representatives from 2015 to 2019.
 Maldonado announced her resignation in December 2019.
+Since January 2023, she has been serving as the deputy secretary of state of Rhode Island.